 I did so with extreme caution.
 Of course, everyone should have access to the arts.
 As one commentator argues, even when people are struggling for rent they still go all out to buy tickets to Glastonbury – because they see art as a hope, a way out for the future.
 But something felt different here.
 It felt almost like the old fashioned philanthropist anthropologists were venturing into unknown territory to ‘give something back’.
 Will they understand the feeling of being hastily ushered inside by the community workers when a group of so-called ‘dangerous’ 16 year olds entered the park?
-Or having a pram thrown at you for playing with broken toys’ toys?
+Or having a pram thrown at you for playing with boys’ toys?
 How is sharing some music going to help people pay the rent, or ensure their houses aren’t going to burn down?
 What difference will this all-singing-and-dancing middle class festival have to contribute to a place like Hangleton?

 As I walked in I could almost smell the sliced buttered toast and squash they used to give us after school.
 There weren’t any tickets left for the main event so we could only go to the show before – “Poets vs Rappers vs Comedians”.
 I was already writhing – I bet all those fans have taken up the tickets and are coming to take advantage of this free event.
 I could just imagine it: “Welcome Hangleton”, pronouncing all their Ts and Hs whilst talking to a crowd full of Brightonian hipsters.
 Even worse was my internal conflict of now being one of those middle class academics living in the city centre.
 Meanwhile, I was staring at a poster on the wall telling me to be “empowered”.